WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

-David Olusoga, Emma Jane Unsworth & Tim Marshall
+with David Olusoga, Emma Jane Unsworth, and Tim Marshall

-We were delighted to collaborate on this exciting live event as part of Hay’s diverse programme which brings together voices from the worlds of art, literature, science, politics, music and comedy to listen, talk, debate and create.
+We were thrilled to be part of Hay’s diverse programme, which brings together voices from the worlds of art, literature, science, politics, music and comedy to listen, talk, debate and create.

-Watch this live episode and live audience Q&A below:
+Watch this live episode and audience Q&A below:

 ©David Olusoga

-David’s chosen map is an early sea chart of the British Isles and western coast of Europe by Portuguese mapmaker Diogo Homem (1521–1576).
+David’s map is an early sea-chart of the British Isles and western coast of Europe by Portuguese mapmaker Diogo Homem (1521–1576).
 It is one of nine hand-drawn maps that feature in the remarkable 1558 ‘Queen Mary Atlas’, which is held in the collections of the British Library.

 The map is embellished with depictions of cities, banners, and heraldry.
 Striking illustrations of ships, animals and mountain ranges are brought to life using vibrant hues and gold accents.